Denmark hero image

 Sample Ministry Focus

-- Copenhagen welcome devotion at St. Alban’s Church, followed by canal cruise testimony and dinner in Nyhavn
+• Copenhagen welcome devotion at St. Alban’s Church, followed by canal-cruise testimonies and dinner in Nyhavn

-- Service project with refugee welcome center, afternoon biking devotion through Norrebro, and rooftop worship overlooking the city
+• Service project with a refugee welcome center, afternoon biking devotion through Nørrebro, and rooftop worship over the city

-- Aarhus cathedral service, ARoS rainbow panorama reflection, and evening choir collaboration with student ministries
+• Aarhus cathedral service, ARoS reflection, and evening choir collaboration with student ministries

-- Kronborg Castle day with teaching on spiritual resilience, followed by castle banquet for donors
+• Kronborg Castle day with teaching on spiritual resilience, followed by a donor banquet

-- Skagen or Bornholm retreat day with seaside prayer walk, small groups, and closing commissioning at a lighthouse chapel
+• Skagen or Bornholm retreat day with a seaside prayer walk, small groups, and closing commissioning at a lighthouse chapel

 What ETS Tours Provides Here

-- Coordinated rail, coach, ferry, and bike experiences with luggage handling and accessibility planning
+• Coordinated rail, coach, ferry, and bike segments with luggage handling and accessibility planning

-- 24/7 operations monitoring weather, ferry schedules, and local events to keep programming smooth and mission-focused
+• 24/7 operations monitoring weather, ferry schedules, and local events, with backup plans to keep programming smooth and mission-focused

 Talk with us to craft your Denmark ministry itinerary, or add Denmark to your request at the lead form.